legumeinfo/jbrowse-plugin-broadcastchannel/README.md

 After this, run `yarn setup` (or `npm run setup`).
 This configures your project, and adds a build of JBrowse 2 that can be used to test your plugin during development.

-To set up reverse proxies, copy `jbrowse.conf` from `proxy-conf/` to your `/etc/httpd/conf.d/` or equivalent.
+To set up reverse proxies, copy `jbrowse.conf` from `proxy-conf/` to your `/etc/httpd/conf.d/` or equivalent, and set the 'jbrowse2' path to that of your JBrowse 2 instance.

 ### Build